redhat-cip/software-factory/docs/deepdive.rst

 Here is how an all-in-one deployment works:

 * Start the image and wait for ssh access
-* Run the sfconfig.sh script to configure services
+* Run the sfconfig.py script to configure services

 Multi-node deployment needs multiple instance to be started: